-A droopy eyelid or ptosis can be present at birth (congenital) or occur later in life (acquired).
-Poor development of the levator palpebralis muscle in the upper eyelid can lead to an inability to properly open the eye.
+A drooping eyelid or ptosis can be present at birth (congenital) or can occur later in life (acquired).
+Poor development of the levator palpebrae superioris muscle in the upper eyelid can lead to an inability to properly open the eye.
 It is the most common cause of congenital ptosis.
 Acquired ptosis has many possible causes.
-Ptosis can involve one or both upper eyelids, with or without asymmetry [See figure 1].
+Ptosis can involve one or both upper eyelids, with or without symmetry [See figure 1].

-One or more of the following vision problems may accompany ptosis in childhood: astigmatism (refractive error), obstruction of the visual axis (the path that light takes into the eye), a chin-up head position, and amblyopia.
-The abnormal resting position of the eyelid on the cornea may result in astigmatism (a warping of the cornea) or other refractive error and is a risk factor to develop amblyopia.
-Another risk factor for amblyopia is an eyelid so droopy that it actually prevents light from entering the eye and creating an image on the retina at the back of the eye.
-Also, a chin up head position may be noted.
-This is done in order to be able to see beneath the edge of the drooping upper eyelid.
-Contraction of the frontalis muscle (in the forehead) to help elevate the eyelid is a very common compensatory mechanism.
+One or more of the following abnormalities may accompany ptosis in childhood: astigmatism (refractive error), obstruction of the visual axis (the path that light takes into the eye), a chin-up head position, and amblyopia.
+The abnormal resting position of the eyelid on the cornea may result in astigmatism (a warping of the cornea) or other refractive errors, and is a risk factor for developing amblyopia.
+Another risk factor for amblyopia is an eyelid drooping so low that it actually prevents light from entering the eye and creating an image on the retina at the back of the eye.
+Also, a chin-up head position may be present.
+This head position is adopted in order to be able to see beneath the edge of the drooping upper eyelid.
+Contraction of the frontalis muscle (in the forehead) to further elevate the upper eyelid is a very common compensatory mechanism.

-Acquired ptosis can be caused by neurological conditions that affect the nerves and/or muscles of the eye.
-These include myasthenia gravis, progressive external ophthalmoplegia, Horner syndrome and third nerve paralysis.
-The ptosis may be combined with an eye movement disorder and resultant double vision.
+Acquired ptosis can be caused by neurologic conditions that affect the nerves and/or muscles of the eye.
+These include myasthenia gravis, progressive external ophthalmoplegia, Horner syndrome, and third cranial nerve paralysis.
+The ptosis may be combined with an eye movement disorder with resultant double vision.
 An eyelid mass can also cause ptosis.

-The Eye M.D. typically inquires as to the time of onset, variability, and presence/absence of double vision which may aid in determining the cause of the ptosis.
-A complete eye examination is performed with special attention given to the eyelid position, vision assessment, refraction and the head position.
+The Eye M.D. typically inquires as to the time of onset, variability, and presence/absence of double vision, which may aid in determining the cause of the ptosis.
+A complete eye examination is performed with special attention given to the eyelid position, vision assessment, refraction, and the head position.
 Special tests such as radiographic exams (x-rays or CT scans) are not commonly ordered.